ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 specify the circumstances in which a function can be called.

 * `@view` specifies that this function is a view.
-* `@external` specifies that this particular function can be called from transactions and other contracts.
+* `@external` specifies that this particular function can be called by transactions and by other contracts.

 ```python
 def supportsInterface(_interfaceID: bytes32) -> bool: